Stuart Newman: Inherency and agency in the emergence of phenotypic novelty

+Activities around biology and society

-He has long warned of dangers associated with lax regulations of genetic engineering of microorganisms and the potential of laboratory manipulation to create new bacterial and viral pathogens.
+Newman has long warned of dangers associated with lax regulations of genetic engineering of microorganisms and the potential of laboratory manipulation to create new bacterial and viral pathogens.
 In May of 2020 he was among the earliest scientists to speak publicly about the possibility that the COVID-19 pandemic virus SARS-CoV-2 was constructed in a laboratory.

-Newman has also been an outspoken critic of proposed uses of developmental biology to modify human species identity, including cloning and germline genetic manipulation.
+He has also been an outspoken critic of proposed uses of developmental biology to modify human species identity, including cloning and germline genetic manipulation.
 In 1997, to encourage public discussion of these emerging technologies, he applied for a U.S. patent on a human-nonhuman chimera, a composite organism (like the "geep") arising from a mixture of embryonic cells of two or more species.
 Although the patent was ultimately denied, it raised Constitutional and moral questions and was the subject of numerous articles in the legal and philosophical literature.
 Newman's patent application has been credited with inspiring the provision in the Leahy–Smith America Invents Act of 2011 that "no patent may issue on a claim directed to or encompassing a human organism."

 His book, Biotech Juggernaut: Hope, Hype, and Hidden Agendas of Entrepreneurial Bioscience (Routledge, 2019), written with the historian M.L.
 Tina Stevens, describes the rise of the field of human-oriented biotechnology and presents the scientific case against engineering human embryos.